 How regulatory authorities support compliance

-State and territory regulatory authorities for children’s education and care services monitor compliance with legislation and approval conditions.
+State and territory regulatory authorities monitor education and care services’ compliance with the National Quality Framework (NQF).
 The safety, health and wellbeing of children attending early childhood education and care services is their first priority.
-Regulatory authorities aim to address non-compliance swiftly and ensure that appropriate remediation action is taken.
+Regulatory authorities aim to support approved providers and services to meet their regulatory requirements through education, monitoring, addressing non-compliance and ensuring that appropriate remediation action is taken if necessary.

 For more information on compliance and monitoring, read the Powers of regulatory authorities section of ACECQA’s Guide to the NQF.